RadiusNetworks/flybuy-ios/README.md

 ![FlyBuy SDK for iOS](readme.png)

-The FlyBuy cloud service and mobile SDK from [Radius Networks][1] enables developers to add FlyBuy functionatlity directly into their app for a full white label implmentation of the service.
+The FlyBuy cloud service and mobile SDK from [Radius Networks][1] enables developers to add FlyBuy functionality directly into their app for a full white label implmentation of the service.

 ## Getting Started